wentuoc/tp/docs/DeveloperGuide.md

 ###### Testing Approach
 - A test-specific subclass of UserInterface (named TestUserInterface) is defined to capture the parameters passed to the `printMealList` method
-- The unit test populates the MealManager's user meals list with sample meals
+- The unit test populates the MealManager's recipes list with sample meals
 - Executes RecipesCommand
 - Asserts that the UI received the expected label and list of meals